 - Do they accept Assignment of Benefits (AOB)?
 If so, this allows the agency to bill the LTC carrier directly.

 - Does the policy have an Elimination Period?
 If so, how long?
 If the policy does, which most do, you’re required to pay for services within the Elimination Policy.
 An Elimination Policy can range from 30 to as many as 120 days.

-I hope that I’ve given you a starting point for discussions with prospective home health agencies.
+I hope that I’ve given you a starting point for discussions with prospective home care agencies.
 I would shop a minimum of three agencies and dig as much as possible.